sova-org/Sova/bubocoretui/static/help/welcome.md

-BuboCore is a live coding environment made for sequencing and playing sequences of musical events over various devices: synthesizers, drum machines, external software, etc. It uses a familiar step sequencer interface to handle the execution of `steps` / `scripts`.
+BuboCore is a live coding environment made for sequencing and playing lines of musical events over various devices: synthesizers, drum machines, external software, etc. It uses a familiar step sequencer interface to handle the execution of `steps` / `scripts`.

 ## Architecture